Burnside railway station: Facilities

 Access to this station is by one of two railway bridges and as a result there is no disabled access to trains from here.
 A single waiting room serves both platforms.
 The ticket office is only open on Mondays to Saturdays.
 Customer information screens are also available at this station.
 A help point is available, like on every other ScotRail station in Glasgow.
 Automatic announcements have recently been fitted at this station as well as all the stations on the Cathcart Circle.
 There is no dedicated car park, but six cycle storage places are available.

+In early 2025, the aging iron footbridge at the west of the station platforms (also a useful access route for the adjacent primary school) was closed due to concerns over its deteriorating condition.
+After a period of disagreement between South Lanarkshire Council and Network Rail over who had ownership and should bear the cost of a replacement (after negotiations involving local representatives, it was decided this would be shared), work was scheduled for February 2026.

 Services

 From 1974

 Following the electrification of the West Coast Main Line by British Rail, the basic service was: